msucorey/run-with-strangers/README.md

 With just the right amount of information front-loaded from the back end, React does the work up front of making sure the asynchronous database callbacks are transparent to the user.

-A powerful example of this is when the User RSVPs or cancels a previous RSVP for an Event on the City page.
+A powerful example of this is when the user RSVPs to or cancels a previous RSVP for an Event on the City page.
 React components use a combination of global state (Redux), local state, and individual "props" to rendered components to ensure the user sees real time update and visual interaction regardless of how slow the internet connection is to the backend database.

 ```javascript
 $.ajax({